 Nebraska Wage Garnishment Laws

 Nebraska is one of a small group of states that gives a working parent a deeper paycheck shield than the federal floor.
 Under Neb.
 Rev. Stat.
 25-1558, a debtor who is the head of a family can have only fifteen percent of disposable earnings garnished, while everyone else faces the standard twenty-five percent.
 That single distinction changes what a judgment is worth, how a writ must be calculated, and whether a garnishment is even worth serving.
-This guide walks through the head-of-family cap, the math behind each rate, the summons-and-interrogatory procedure, the exemptions, and the one step that decides every garnishment before the percentages ever matter: knowing where the debtor actually works.
+This guide walks through the head-of-family cap, the math behind each rate, the summons-and-interrogatory procedure, the ninety-day continuing lien that keeps a Nebraska garnishment running and the deadlines that kill it, the exemptions, and the one step that decides every garnishment before the percentages ever matter: knowing where the debtor actually works.

 The Short Version